Skip to main content

 Molecular Integrity Loss of the Message

 Peptides are fragile structures.
-Their function is dictated by their specific sequence of and their three-dimensional shape.
+Their function is dictated by their specific sequence of amino acids and their three-dimensional shape.
 Several common errors during reconstitution can physically or chemically damage the peptide, rendering it ineffective or altering its function entirely.
 This is akin to smudging the ink on a letter before it is sent; the message becomes unreadable or, worse, conveys the wrong information.

 Vigorous shaking is a frequent mistake.
 The mechanical stress can shear the delicate peptide bonds, breaking the molecule into fragments.
 Similarly, using the wrong diluent or an incorrect volume of it can alter the solution’s pH, causing the peptide to clump together (aggregate) or break down (hydrolyze).